Quick Start¶

 - Local Setup — bare-metal development, environment variables, troubleshooting

-- Guide — deep dive into agents, MCP tools, skills, streaming, and more
+- Guide — agents, MCP tools, skills, streaming, and more